learnlatex/learnlatex.github.io/it/help.md

 ---

-## Choosing how to display the output
+## Scegliere come visualizzare il risultat

 If you use the TeXLive.net system, then the PDF output from running an example is shown using